 Hikari exclaimed angrily, "Asuka!' before softly asking Toji, "are you alright?"

-The kids made their way down the sidewalk, discussing irrelevant, yet simultaneously relevant, things.
+The kids made their way down the sidewalk discussing important things, like the veiled hatred inside Misato's cooking.
 As they approached the corner of the block, a man came into view.
 He faced the 5 children and extended his right arm.
 A gun cooly hugged his palm.